 Some clients may clearly be a good fit for the firm.
 Some clients may stray far from the ideal client profile and present too high of a risk to accept.
 Other clients may require a thoughtful acceptance decision to understand and identify risks.
 In such situations, the firm could implement procedures to manage identified risks.
 For example, a retainer could be collected for an accepted client that has a risk of non-payment of fees.
 The client acceptance process should, at a minimum, involve consideration of the following:

-• client financial stability;
+Client financial stability;

-• independence, where required;
+Independence, where required;

-• potential conflicts of interest; and
+Potential conflicts of interest; and

-• alignment of client and firm’s expectations of the services to be provided.
+Alignment of client and firm’s expectations of the services to be provided.

 Client and engagement acceptance procedures should be consistently applied across the firm.
-Acceptance decisions related to higher risk clients and prospective client, such as high net worth individuals, public companies, financial institutions, or companies with negative cash flow indicators, may need to be elevated for additional consultation or approval.
+Acceptance decisions related to higher risk clients and prospective clients, such as high net worth individuals, public companies, financial institutions, or companies with negative cash flow indicators, may need to be elevated for additional consultation or approval.

 The client continuance process is simply an extension of the client acceptance process.
 The firm addresses many of the same questions with the added benefit of additional information about the client.
-All clients should be subjected to a continuance analysis, or re-accepted, at least be annually and more frequently if there has been a significant change at the client or firm.
+All clients should be subjected to a continuance analysis, or re-accepted, at least annually and more frequently if there has been a significant change at the client or firm.
 Clients or engagements with identified risks should receive additional focus to ensure continuation of quality services or be considered for termination.

 B is for billing practices